Yihe-Harry/DSA3101-Group-Project/Dashboard/README.md

 ## Prerequisites

-- Ensure Docker and Docker Compose are installed on your system.
+- Ensure you have Docker installed on your local machine.
+You can download and install Docker from https://www.docker.com/products/docker-desktop/.
 - The dashboard uses Python 3.10 as specified in the Dockerfile.

 ## Build and Run Instructions